yunus-ceyhan/kivyx/README.md

 # kivyx
-It's a UI library for personal project.
+It's for personal projects.
+Issues and PR's wiil be ignored.